danielendeg/nugetpackageupdate/specs/DICOM/DICOMWeb-Conformance.md

 299 {+Service}: There are additional results that can be requested.|The provided query resulted in more results, but has been limited based on the query limits or internal default limits.
 299 {+Service}: The fuzzy matching parameter is not supported.
 Only literal matching has been performed.|Making a request, passing the parameter ?fuzzymatching={value}, will cause this header to be returned.
 299 {+Service}: The results of this query have been coalesced because the underlying data has inconsistencies across the queried instances.|The executed query return results that had inconsistent tags at the instance level.
 A decision has been taken by the server how to merge the inconsistent tags, but this might not be expected by the caller.

-### Inconsistent DICOM Tags

-It is possible when searching for a study or series, the DICOM tags are inconsistent between the individual instances.
-The Azure for Health API will allow searching on all inconsistent tags, and aim to provide a consistent behaviour for each search response.

-As an example, different instances in the same study could have been created with inconsistent study dates.
-When this happens, the API will allow searching on inconsistent tags, and return the tag that best matches your query.
-For an example:

-Instance 1
-  - Study Instance UID (0020, 000D) = 5
-  - Study Date (0008, 0020) = 20190505

-Instance 2
-  - Study Instance UID (0020, 000D) = 5
-  - Study Date (0008, 0020) = 20190510

-QIDO Search 1: **../studies?0020000D=5&0020000D=20190510**

-Returns:
-  - Study Instance UID (0020, 000D) = 5
-  - Study Date (0008, 0020) = 20190510

-QIDO Search 2: **../studies?0020000D=5&0020000D=20190504-20190507**

-Returns:
-  - Study Instance UID (0020, 000D) = 5
-  - Study Date (0008, 0020) = 20190505

-When the query matches both inconsistent tags, one of the matched tags will be consistently chosen; repeated searches will return the same result.

 ## Delete